Tradition and the Training of Painters in the Second Half of the 20th Century

 During the summers, Gammell painted landscapes in Provincetown on Cape Cod.
 He worked in a studio that he rented from Henry Hensche.
 Lack and Cumming rented small second floor studios nearby.
 Lack painted head studies in the mornings and Gammell came by two days a week to offer instruction.
 As Gammell never learned to drive, Lack acted as his chauffeur in the afternoons, driving him to various locations to paint landscapes.
 Lack and Cumming set up easels and painted landscape sketches in Gammell’s vicinity.
 The object was to gain experience seeing and painting out-of-door color.
 Gammell would stop by and look at the student’s work, offering advice and painting corrections to the color on their sketches.

-In 1964, Gammell built a complex of summer studios in Williamstown.
+In 1964, Gammell built a complex of summer studios in Williamstown, Massachusetts.
 He had his own wing adjacent to three bedrooms and two large studios for the students.
-Students would spend summers there, working in a routine similar to that of the former students in Provincetown.
+Students would spend summers there, working in a routine like that of the former students in Provincetown.
 They painted head studies in the mornings and landscapes in the afternoon.
 Gammell usually painted one small, two-hour landscape sketch as a demonstration.
 The students would then be free to work on their own.
-It was Gammell’s habit to take a walk in the afternoon, and students who wanted him to look at their landscapes were careful to choose a motif in close proximity to his usual route.
+It was Gammell’s habit to take a walk in the afternoon, and students who wanted him to look at their landscapes were careful to choose a motif near his usual route.

 The Abilities of Ives Gammell as an Artist and Teacher